jdalbey/EasyAuth/docs/user_manual.md

 The third button is only enabled when the value of the icon being displayed is not the default icon.
 At the bottom of the form are buttons for Save and cancel.
  When the save button is clicked on the new account form, the value in the secret key field will be checked to make sure it's valid.
-If it's not valid, a confirmation prompt will be displayed that says, "invalid secret key, use anyway?" and then beneath it an explanatory message that says "invalid keys generate '??? ???' instead of a TOTP. then the confirmation dialog has okay and Cancel buttons.
+If it's not valid, an error message will be displayed that says, "invalid secret key".
-If okay is selected, the invalid key is saved with the account  And in the account list instead of displaying a one time password, it will display '??? ???'.

 Advanced settings are not displayed on the new account form.